 There are many benefits to the environment!
 By choosing to drop-off your unwanted things with us, you are reducing waste to landfill and preserving valuable natural resources in our world.
 For every 1kg of cotton t-shirts diverted from landfill for reuse and recycling, you are saving 200Litres of water: enough energy to power a house-grade light bulb for 9 months.
 Read more about our impact.

 How does the community benefit?

 We provide work for disadvantaged people here and overseas, support for charities, and an environmentally responsible way for people to get rid of the clothes and homewares they no longer need.
 To service and maintain our drop-off hubs, we partner with Australian Disability Enterprises (ADEs), creating jobs for people with disabilities, who would otherwise have difficulty finding work.
-We’ve created x jobs for people with disabilities and young people at-risk, who might otherwise struggle to find ongoing work.
-Another x people have found safe-ethical employment in our Australian-owned sorting facility in Malaysia.
+We’ve created hundreds of jobs for people with disabilities and young people at-risk, who might otherwise struggle to find ongoing work.
+Hundreds of people have found safe-ethical employment in our Australian-owned sorting facility in Malaysia.
 Through our charity partnerships, we’ve contributed $900,000 in social procurement and in support for their causes, and helped them raise awareness by providing advertising opportunities on our hubs.
-Our current charity partners include The Australian Red Cross, Save the Children, The Smith Family, Diabetes and Bully Zero Australia.
+Our current charity partners include The Australian Red Cross, Save the Children, The Smith Family and Bully Zero Australia.
 All this is in addition to the resources we save by giving unwanted things a second life, and reducing the need for new things, protecting our environment.
 Read more about our impact.